 Drai’s Nightclub was actually initially launched with an EDM focus, but over time it’s shifted towards hip hop.
 Drai’s regularly promotes events with live artists such as Future, Ty Dolla $ign, Wiz Khalifa, Migos, and much more.
 On nights without performers, expect to hear a a mix of Hip Hop and Top 40 music.

-Hakkasan is Las Vegas nightlife’s crown jewel.
-Located in the MGM grand, Hakkasan features 80,000 square feet and five levels of dance floors, lounges, and restaurants.
-The first two levels feature the main restaurant, serving masterful Cantonese cuisine from Chef Ho Chee Boon.
-The third floor is comprised of the Ling Ling Lounge and the Ling Ling Room — over 10,000 square feet of dance floor and lounge.
-Ling Ling room DJs play hip-hop music; the main room is almost always electronic/house music.
+Located in the MGM Grand and featuring giant LED screens, intense light shows, and world-class performers, Hakkasan is Las Vegas nightlife’s crown jewel.
+Its venue features a sprawling 80,000 square feet and five levels of dance floors, lounges and restaurants.
+The first two levels house the main restaurant, which serves exquisite Cantonese cuisine from internationally-renowned executive chef Ho Chee Boon.
+Go up a floor to the third-floor and you’ll find over 10,000 square feet of dance floor and lounge in the Ling Ling Lounge and the Ling Ling Room.
+Ling Ling Room DJs play hip-hop music; the main room is almost always EDM/house music.

 The top two floors are the main nightclub and upper balconies, where the resident DJs Tiesto and Calvin Harris spin regularly.
 Other resident DJS include Calvin Harris, Tiesto, Steve Aoki, Martin Garrix, Zedd, and many more.
 The dance floor is surrounded by numerous VIP tables arranged in a semicircle facing the DJ booth, giving every table a great view of the DJ.
 With its giant LED screens, intense light shows, and world-class performers, Hakkasan is one of the most luxurious and exclusive clubs in Las Vegas.